 Many cities are now requiring California residents to have toilets that flush less than 1.6 gallons per flush.
 This will usually require a high-efficiency toilet replacement.

-To find the amount of water that your toilet uses, there are two main methods:
+To find the amount of water that your toilet uses, there are three main methods:

 If you still want to know how much your toilet is flushing, there are two other methods you can try: